gavinmcfarland/plugma/packages/website/content/docs/0-index/5-environment-variables.md

 # Environment variables

 Plugma supports environment variables by loading `.env` files located in the root of your project.
-When setting environment variables for use in the `ui` code, they must be prefixed with `VITE_` to be exposed to the UI.

 ## Configuring `.env` files